HyperNylium/mdnx-auto-dl/docs/cardinaldl-get-started.md

 This guide sets up mdnx-auto-dl using **CardinalDL** (the `cardinaldl` binary) as the downloader for Crunchyroll, HiDive, ADN, Disney, Netflix, and Amazon.
 If you want to use multi-downloader-nx instead, or mix the two, see [mdnx-get-started.md](mdnx-get-started.md).

 CardinalDL is a separate downloader from multi-downloader-nx.
-It uses its own `cardinaldl` binary and its own `.cardinaldl` config folder, and you sign in through the CardinalDL GUI or CLI. mdnx-auto-dl only runs the binary.
+It uses its own CardinalDL binary and its own `.cardinaldl` config folder, and you sign in through the CardinalDL GUI or CLI. mdnx-auto-dl only runs the binary.
 It does not log you in.

 On startup it reads the CardinalDL storage database and will refuse to start a CardinalDL service unless it finds a signed-in account, a device id, and a device proof key that this machine can actually read.